 6.4 Transcripts

-Information about and instructions for ordering transcripts are available at: questions www.cmu.edu/hub/transcripts.html.
-Transcript may directed be to esgtranscripts@andrew.cmu.edu.
+Information about and instructions for ordering transcripts are available at: www.cmu.edu/hub/transcripts.html.
+Transcript questions may be directed to esgtranscripts@andrew.cmu.edu.

 6.5 Pittsburgh Council on Higher Education (PCHE) and Cross-registration